-These software applications may be present in classrooms or computer labs but for problems related to use, ITS staff will refer users to online support sites, vendors, or departmental IT support.
-These may include titles purchased by a specific college, department, or research group and access to the installation media for these titles may be limited to non-ITS personnel who can facilitate the install process for you.
+These software applications may be present in the Mason Community but for problems related to use, ITS staff will refer users to online support sites, vendors, or departmental IT support.
+These may include titles purchased by a specific college, department, or research group and access to the installation media for these titles may be limited to non-ITS personnel who can facilitate the installation process for you.

 Non-ITS Support: Non-ITS academic and administrative units may provide support for applications.
 These unit-level IT departments are typically responsible for applications specific to their department's needs.
 Faculty, staff, and students in these colleges and units may need to contact their departmental IT staff for further assistance.
 Please check the Getting Help section on the application's specific page for more information.

 The distribution of licensed software varies according to the application; specifics are provided on individual software information pages listed below.
 For software not listed on this page, please contact the ITS Support Center at 703-993-8870 or firstname.lastname@example.org.
 Software requests are processed during normal business hours.
 The following software applications are available.
 Please select or tap on the software titles for more details.

 OneNote Class Notebook (Microsoft)

 Python (Python Software Foundation)